How Dishwasher Detergent Changes could be Causing White Film on Your Glassware, Dishes, and Dishwasher Interior

 How Can You Still Get Clean Dishes?

 It’s important to not let food dry on your dishes, i.e., scrape or rinse your glasses and plates before placing in the dishwasher when you don’t plan on running it right away.
 The easiest way to remove the white film is to run your glassware and dishware through a dishwasher cycle using citric acid.
-You can use our Citric Acid cleaning kit or purchase citric acid or Lemi Shine® at the local supermarket.
+You can use our Citric Acid cleaning kit or purchase citric acid at the local supermarket.
+Alternatively, Lemi Shine® or a vinegar rinse may be used.

 - Pour the citric acid in the detergent cup and close the cover.